Transformer Models Comparison

 ---|---|---|

-1. Input Tokenization | Input text is tokenized into subwords using Byte Pair Encoding (BPE). | Input is tokenized using WordPiece tokenization, splitting rare words into subword units. |
+1. Input Tokenization | Uses Byte Pair Encoding (BPE) (GPT-2, GPT-3) or Unigram Tokenization (GPT-4 and later) to tokenize input into subword units. | Uses WordPiece Tokenization, splitting rare words into subword units. |

-2. Special Tokens | No special tokens by default (unless needed for task-specific purposes). | Adds special tokens: [CLS] at the beginning (for classification) and [SEP] between sentence pairs or at the end of a sentence. |
+Uses special tokens: [CLS] at the beginning (for classification) and [SEP] between sentence pairs or at the end of a sentence. |

-4. Transformer Layers | Uses decoder layers from the Transformer architecture, focusing on unidirectional processing.
-It predicts the next token based on previous tokens (left-to-right). | Uses encoder layers from the Transformer architecture.
-Processes tokens bidirectionally to learn from both left and right context simultaneously. |
+4. Transformer Layers | Uses only decoder layers from the Transformer architecture, processing input unidirectionally (left-to-right) for text generation. | Uses only encoder layers from the Transformer architecture, processing input bidirectionally to learn from both left and right contexts. |

-6. Positional Encoding | Adds positional encodings to maintain the word order, helping GPT understand the position of each token in a sequence. | Adds positional encodings to tokens along with token and segment embeddings to represent word order and sentence boundaries. |
+6. Positional Encoding | Adds learned positional encodings to represent the order of tokens in a sequence. | Adds absolute positional encodings to each token embedding, helping the model understand token order. |

-7. Training Objective | Autoregressive Language Modeling: Trained to predict the next token in the sequence based on past tokens (like a text generation task).
-It only has access to the tokens before the one being predicted. | Masked Language Modeling (MLM): Trains on randomly masked tokens and learns to predict them using both preceding and following context.
-Also uses Next Sentence Prediction (NSP) to predict if two sentences are related. |
+7. Training Objective | Autoregressive Language Modeling: Trained to predict the next token based only on past tokens, making it suitable for text generation. | Masked Language Modeling (MLM): Trained on randomly masked tokens and learns to predict them using bidirectional context.
+Also uses Next Sentence Prediction (NSP) to determine sentence relationships. |

-8. Fine-tuning Task Output | Primarily fine-tuned for text generation, summarization, and translation, where the model generates text sequentially. | Primarily fine-tuned for classification, question answering, and named entity recognition.
-The [CLS] token output is used for classification tasks, and individual token outputs are used for others. |
+8. Fine-tuning Task Output | Primarily fine-tuned for text generation, summarization, translation, code completion, and conversational AI. | Primarily fine-tuned for classification, question answering, named entity recognition, and semantic search.
+Uses the [CLS] token output for classification tasks. |